 Businesses are adopting AI technology to automate decision-making and benefit from new business opportunities, but it not as easy as it seems.
 In fact, a McKinsey article listed data annotation as the most challenging limitations to AI adoption in the industry.

 Data labeling enables machines to gain an accurate understanding of real-world conditions and opens up opportunities for a wide variety of businesses and industries.
-Grand View Research estimates data labeling services industry revenues to be USD 316 million in 2018.
-They expect the industry to grow to USD 1.6 billion by 2025 and register a 26.6% CAGR over the course of the forecast period.
+Global Market Insights estimates data labeling /annotation tools market was valued at USD 700 million in 2019.
+They expect the data labeling market to grow to USD 5.5 billion by 2026 and register more than 30% CAGR over the course of the forecast period.

 According to McKinsey, AI has the potential to deliver additional global economic activity of around $13 trillion by 2030.
 Data labeling is critical for achieving that potential.
 For example, having better-labeled data than competitors provides superiority in the machine learning industry.

 The simplest labeling approach, labels all data at hand, creating ground truth for the machine learning algorithm.
 However, it is also possible to focus on parts of unlabeled data that will create the most learning when they are labeled.
 Active learning aims to achieve that by reducing labeling time and cost.

 Active learning is a semi-supervised approach of data annotation with the aim of more reliable labeling using as few labeled instances as possible.
 In active learning, annotator selects an initial sample from unlabeled data.
 Depending on the results in each step, the annotator incrementally selects and labels more data to the system during the process until every data point is labeled.